 "Detective John Kennex and Dorian are tasked with protecting the only remaining witness in a major murder trial, while Captain Maldonado faces off with the defendant."

-On this day in 2014, Marvel's Agents of S.H.I.E.L.D. aired "What They Become."
-This served as the tenth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 2014 (in the U.S.), Marvel's Agents Of S.H.I.E.L.D. aired "What They Become."
+Officially, this served as the tenth episode of the program's second season, and here's the plot summary from IMDB.com:

 "Whitehall and Coulson's forces take part in an explosive confrontation that changes everyone.
 Skye uncovers some truths about her past."